 Here’s my 10 Step Plan for falling in love with your job:

 This may sound obvious, but many people never think about this in depth.
 When they were young, they didn’t know what they wanted to do; they just started learning a skill that interested them in some way.
 Maybe it was something they were good at in school, or related to a job that was recommended to them or that otherwise seemed to be a “sensible” choice.
 After completing their training, it then seemed logical to apply for jobs in that line of work.
-They became comfortable in that profession and years later think it is too late to change.
+They became comfortable in that career and years later think it is too late to change.

 Does this sound like you?
 Well, it’s never too late!